UBCFinds/ubcfinds.github.io/DESIGN_SPECIFICATION.md

 # Walk through: Interface and All Possible States
 ![alt text](imgs/image.png)

-Above is what we want our website to look like as soon as it gets opened.
+Sketch 0: Above is what we want our website to look like as soon as it gets opened.
 It will be a basic UBC campus map, and in the top left corner, we have the 3 grid lines for the “Utility” and “Nearby Utilities” menu.
 The current location of the user is also shown now (blue dot) and the “where am I?” button is also in the bottom right.
 This will always be displayed on the map.

 ![alt text](imgs/image-1.png)

-Above is what the interface will look like with the menu grid lines pressed.
+Sketch 1: Above is what the interface will look like with the menu grid lines pressed.
 It opens a sidebar menu where the user can check off categories of utilities and also see nearby utilities of the same categories.
 In this sketch, the user has not selected any categories yet, so the map is still empty, and the nearby menu is also empty.

 ![alt text](imgs/image-2.png)

-Above is what the interface will look like if the user has a few utility categories checked, and the menu still open.
+Sketch 2: Above is what the interface will look like if the user has a few utility categories checked, and the menu still open.
 The waypoints corresponding to each category (microwaves and parking lots) are now displayed on the map and are highlighted in different colours to represent their working status.
 Green is fully working, yellow means that some issues have been reported, and pink means it is out of service.
 Additionally, the nearby utilities menu has been updated and shows the nearby utilities based on the checked categories.

 ![alt text](imgs/image-3.png)

-Above is what the interface looks like if the user selected a few categories of utilities and then closed the sidebar menu.
+Sketch 3: Above is what the interface looks like if the user selected a few categories of utilities and then closed the sidebar menu.

 ![alt text](imgs/image-4.png)

-In the above state, the user has the sidebar menu closed, a few utility categories selected, and has also clicked on the map at the “x”.
+Sketch 4: In the above state, the user has the sidebar menu closed, a few utility categories selected, and has also clicked on the map at the “x”.
 The map will then show the two closest utility locations for each category in a red box.
 With only microwaves and parking lots selected, there are two results for “closest utilities,” one for each category.

 ![alt text](imgs/image-5.png)

-In this state, the user has clicked on the pink parking lot icon, which opened the information menu for that waypoint.
+Sketch 5: In this state, the user has clicked on the pink parking lot icon, which opened the information menu for that waypoint.
 Clicking on a waypoint in the nearby menu will open the same menu.
 This menu will show necessary information (like address, landmarks to help with identification, etc), as well as the working status, and two buttons.
 The working status (as mentioned previously) will be colour coded, and in this example, the user clicked on a parking lot that was out of service, hence the “not working” message in the menu.
 The two buttons are the “navigate” and “report issue” options.
 Clicking on “navigate” will redirect the user to a google maps navigation trip to the selected waypoint.
 Clicking on “report issue” will allow the user to report problems regarding the utility (for example, a bike rack being blocked by construction, microwave no longer at the location, parking lot being shut down, etc).

 ![alt text](imgs/image-6.png)

-Above is what the user reporting menu looks like.
+Sketch 6: Above is what the user reporting menu looks like.
 The user has to open the waypoint information menu by clicking on a specific waypoint (in the map or in the nearby menu) and then click on “report issue”.
 There they will have the option to select an issue type (not currently selected in the sketch above), write any additional comments, and then either cancel or submit their report.

 ![alt text](imgs/image-7.png)

-If a user submits an issue report, the previous issue reporting menu will get replaced with this thank you message.
+Sketch 7: If a user submits an issue report, the previous issue reporting menu will get replaced with this thank you message.
 The user can click the little “x” in the top right of this menu anytime to close.

 ![alt text](imgs/image-8.png)

-Above is what will happen to the map if the user presses on the “locate me” button on the bottom right hand side.
+Sketch 8: Above is what will happen to the map if the user presses on the “locate me” button on the bottom right hand side.
 All menus will close and the map will zoom in on the user’s location and a small menu will display saying “You are here.” with a little arrow pointing to the blue dot.
 This will be especially helpful if the user is zooming into certain areas on the map that they are not close to.

 These are all the features and interfaces we currently want to implement.
 We may choose to add more or remove some in the future.